eelcohn/ZehnderComfoair/README.md

 #### Command 0x0B: ???

 #### Command 0x0C: RFZ remote control unit is available for linking
 When you press the *Timer* button together with one of the other buttons, the RFZ will switch to linking mode.
-It will now transmit a *0x0C Available for linking* package every 240ms or so.
+It will now transmit a *0x0C Available for linking* frame every 240ms or so.
 | Offset  | Size   	| Value   	  | Description 	|
 |:------: |:------:	|:----------: |-------------	|
 |         | 6 bits	| 11110101b   | Preamble |